 How to tweak your Instagram privacy settings

+Social neworks are great, but they certainly aren’t free from security and privacy risks.
 If you are looking to deactivate or delete your Instagram account, we’ve already got a great article detailing those steps for you.
 However, if you want to stay on the social network, but just control your Instagram privacy settings a bit more, follow along here and we’ll show you how.

-Set your account to private
+Instagram privacy – set your account to private

 The best thing you can do to control your Instagram privacy is set your account to private.
 By default, your account is public, meaning anyone can see your photos, view your profile, see what photos you’ve liked, read your comments, etc. Setting your account to private immediately secures your Instagram privacy.